-12 NOTE: When verifying Annual percentage rage (APR) accuracies, use the Office of the Comptroller of the Currency's APR calculation model or other calculation tool acceptable to the CFPB.
+17 NOTE: When verifying Annual percentage rate (APR) accuracies, use the Office of the Comptroller of the Currency's APR calculation model or other calculation tool acceptable to the CFPB.

+- e.
+Variable Rate;

 - f.
 Payment schedule including amount, timing and number of payments;

 - g.
 Total of payments;

 - h.
 Demand feature; and

 - i.
 Late payment.

-- 2. Assess the private education lender's compliance with Regulation Z general disclosure requirements for variable rate loans.
+2. Assess the private education lender's compliance with Regulation Z general disclosure requirements for variable rate loans.
 (12 CFR 1026.18(f))

-- 3. Assess the private education lender's compliance with Regulation Z private education disclosure requirements.
+3. Assess the private education lender's compliance with Regulation Z private education disclosure requirements, for private education loans as defined under the regulation.
 (12 CFR 1026.47).
 Examiners should verify that each disclosure was provided at the appropriate stage of the lending process, and that all information required by the respective disclosure was included.
-Review TILA chapter in the CFPB Supervision and Examination Manual for a full list of each item required for each of the four private education disclosures.13
+Review the TILA chapter in the CFPB Supervision and Examination Manual for a full list of each item required for each of the four private education disclosures.18

-- 4. Application Disclosures Lenders must provide application disclosures on or with an application for a private education loan.
+4. Application Disclosures - Lenders must provide application disclosures on or with an application for a covered private education loan.
 If the application is taken over the phone, the creditor may, at its option, provide the application disclosure orally.
-If the creditor does not provide an oral disclosure, the application disclosure must be provided to the consumer or placed in the mail within three business days14 unless the lender denies the application or approves the loan and instead provides the approval disclosure within three business days.
+If the creditor does not provide an oral disclosure, the application disclosure must be provided to the consumer or placed in the mail within three business days19 unless the lender denies the application or approves the loan and instead provides the approval disclosure within three business days.
 Content of the application is the same as the solicitation disclosure.
 (12 CFR 1026.46(d)(1)).
 See Module 1's discussion of Solicitation Disclosures for more information.

-- 5. Approval Disclosures Lenders must provide approval disclosures prior to consummation of the loan, on or with any notice of approval provided to the consumer.
+5. Approval Disclosures - Lenders must provide approval disclosures prior to consummation of the covered private education loan, on or with any notice of approval provided to the consumer.
 (12 CFR 1026.46(d)(2)).
 If the lender provides an approval notice to the consumer in person, the approval disclosure must be provided concurrently.
 If notice of approval is communicated over the phone, the private education lender must place the approval disclosure in the mail within three business days.
 Content of the approval disclosure must include:

-- a.
-Interest rate information;

-- b.
-Fees and default or late payment costs;

-- c.
-Repayment terms;

-- d.
-Alternatives to private education loans; and

-- e.
-Rights of the consumer.

-13 Solicitation Disclosures are covered in Module 1.
+18 Solicitation Disclosures are covered in Module 1.

-14 The lender satisfies this requirement once the disclosure is mailed to the consumer.
+19 The lender satisfies this requirement once the disclosure is mailed to the consumer.